vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 To remove a container and anonymous volumes joined to that container, run `docker rm -v`.
 If an anonymous volume is in use by another container, it is not removed.

 <pre>$ docker rm -v container1</pre>

+**IMPORTANT**: Do not use `docker rm -v` with vSphere Integrated Containers 1.3.0.
+Using `docker rm -v` with vSphere Integrated Containers 1.3.0 removes named volumes as well as anonymous volumes, resulting in data loss.
+In vSphere Integrated Containers 1.3.1 only anonymous volumes are removed.